 Black’s photography is about experimentation and the physical process of reworking the surface.
 She works in analogue, digital and camera-less technologies and likes the tactile qualities of prints, and dealing with fragments, that often take her to a new place.

 Marina Black originally studied History & Painting, then art has become her primary preoccupation.
-Black received W. Lawrence Heisey Graduate Award for outstanding achievement in creative & scholarly work, and several Ontario Arts Council grants.
+Black received W. Lawrence Heisey Graduate Award for outstanding achievement in creative & scholarly work, as well as a number of Ontario Arts Council grants.
 She was a featured exhibitor of the FOTOFEST International photography festival in Houston, US, and the CONTACT International Photography Festival.
 Her work has been published in Eyemazing Susan Vol.II, curated by Susan Zadeh; FOSSILS OF LIGHT + TIME, curated by Elizabeth Avedon, an editor of L’Oeil de la Photographie; and BURN, 1st edition, curated by a Magnum photographer David Alan Harvey.
 Black’s work has been shown in solo & group exhibitions worldwide and reviewed in numerous fine art publications.
 She maintains an active art practice both independently and collaboratively working with artists from different mediums.
 Her photographs are included in the public collection of Heritage Municipal Museum of Malaga, Spain; in Alliance Francaise in Canada; in IZOLYATSIA non-governmental arts foundation, Ukraine.